7174Andy/7174Andy.github.io/_pages/about.md

 I am currently a frontend web developer at [Citmit](https://citmit.info/) where machine learning technology is implemented to facilitate the process of obtaining permits for constructions.

 I am very excited to explore through the applications of computer enginnering in different fields.
-Specifically, I want dive into artificial intelligence and software engineering, and I am currently seeking a research internship related to these fields.
+Specifically, I want dive into artificial intelligence and software engineering, and I am currently seeking an internship related to these fields that I am interested in.

 # Experience